HPM573/HW_04/README.md

 it using estimates available to us.
 Use the following estimates to calculate the transition probability matrix of the Markov model you drew for Problem 1:

+1. The annual probability of death due to all causes is 10% ($\theta$).
-1. For patients in health state 'Well', the annual probability of stroke is 5%.
+2. For patients in health state 'Well', the annual probability of stroke is 5% ($p$).
-2. For patients in health state 'Post-Stroke', the annual probability of stroke is 20%.
+2. For patients in health state 'Post-Stroke', the annual probability of stroke is 20% ($r$).
-3. If a patient experiences a stroke, they will survive with 70% probability (and move to 'Post-Stoke').
+3. If a patient experiences a stroke, they will survive with 70% probability (and move to 'Post-Stoke') ($q$).

 _Hint_: To calculate transition probabilities out of 'Well', imagine you start today with 100 patients in 'Well', by the end of the year, how many would you expect to be still in 'Well',